Methodology

 Material AI involvement

 A case is in scope when an AI system is a meaningful factor in the pathway to harm, not merely incidental.
-The test is whether the AI system's behaviour, design, deployment, or governance meaningfully shaped the outcome.
+The test: would this harm have occurred without the learned or emergent behaviour of the AI component?
+If the same outcome would result from a fixed rule, a lookup table, or a manual process, the AI is incidental.

 | Scenario | In scope? | Reasoning |